 Darryl Watkins

-Darryl Watkins is a leading communication and engagement specialist.
+Darryl is a leading communication and engagement specialist.
 As an Adviser to both State and Commonwealth Ministers and in his current role as Executive Director of specialist communication and engagement company KJA, Darryl delivers solutions for high profile and contentious projects.
-Darryl works with the community and government to provide solutions for issues management, stakeholder engagement and community relations.
+He works with the community and government to provide solutions for issues management, stakeholder engagement and community relations.
 Darryl has applied his unique mix of skills and experience to projects involving sensitive environmental issues as well as balancing commercial considerations with community impacts.

 Garry West